stat545ubc-2021/mda-HosseinEbrahimiK/Milestone 3/mini-project-3.md

     ## 1 (Intercept)    0.888   0.0452       19.7 1.31e-85
     ## 2 age            0.284   0.00244     116.
 0

-As shown, the estimated coefficient for age variable could be found in the estimate column at the age row, which is 0.2843083.
+As shown, the estimated coefficient for the age variable could be found in the estimate column at the age row, which is 0.2843083.

 <!----------------------------------------------------------------------------->